netromdk/annoycode/README.md

 ```

 Since the idea is to find symbols that look similar, then I have also
-implemented _inspect.py_ to be able to visualize the substituted results:
+implemented _inspectfile.py_ to be able to visualize the substituted results:

 ```
-usage: inspect.py <input file>
+usage: inspectfile.py <input file>
 Writes contents of file as UTF-8 encoded content to STDOUT.
 ```

-Also, the data file with substitutions is pickled in a binary format, so you can inspect the values like this:
+Also, the data file with substitutions is pickled in a binary format, so you can
+inspect the values like this:
 ```
 usage: ./inspectdata.py <data file>
 Inspects a substitutions data file.